 Learn all you need to know to survive (and enjoy!) puppyhood, and watch your pup grow into the well behaved adult companion you look forward to.
 We will cover:

-Basic obedience to get your pup focused and following your direction using positive reinforcement and rewards (we never use scary or harmful punishment!).
+Skills including basic obedience and manners to get your pup focused and following your direction using positive reinforcement and rewards (we never use scary or harmful punishment!).
+Now is the time to build that all-important foundation which sets the stage for life.

 Problem solving to make short work of housetraining, and to stop your puppy from using you– and your furniture– as a chew toy.